Saturday, March 21, 2020

 So how unique is Ms. Ward's circumstances here?
 Are there previously people who went from the world of legitimate acting/performing/entertaining, but then ended up finding success in the porno world?
 Is this something that happens?

 Umm....- well, I mean, it is a popular cliche, the young starlet who comes into Hollywood, trying to make it big on the big screen and instead ends up in the seedy underbelly of the world of adult entertainment, that's a very common narrative, "E!
 True Hollywood Story" used to live on this cliche, so I have to imagine this has happened at some points.
 That said, I-eh, I actually don't know many examples of this.
 Like, real examples.
 The last time I remember something kinda like this was-eh, Jaimee Foxworth.
 She was, the little girl on "Family Matters", (Huh, both TGIF people...) the one kid from the show that nobody remembers, and basically got the Chuck Cunningham treatment on the show?
-Yeah, she ended up in the porn industry for a few years there during some troubled times she had after she became an adult, but even then, nobody even knew that 'til years afterwards.
+Yeah, she ended up in the porn industry for a few years there during some troubled times she had after she became an adult, but even then, nobody even knew that it was her 'til years afterwards.

 If I dig enough I can probably scrape a name or two out of the muck of a obscure former child actor, or a reality TV person, or perhaps a pro wrestler/valet, couple other people who once made headlines, that found their way into the industry, but even then, I feel like I'd be stretching.
 Cause, most of those names you can think of, they didn't like, become regular porn stars or anything.
-Half of them they're mislabeled as porn stars or former porn stars because they were probably had a sex tapes that was released with or without their consent.
+Half of them they're mislabeled as porn stars or former porn stars because they probably had a sex tapes that was released with or without their consent.
 Occasionally, maybe, somebody did a couple movies for a brief time in the industry, but I would find it very difficult to say that, Scott Schwartz, Dana Plato, Dustin Diamond, or Amy Fisher were really "porn stars".
 (If you don't know who Amy Fisher was, don't look it up, you don't need to know.
 If you do know, for God sake's don't remind Ryan Murphy about her!!!!!
 I don't need a miniseries about that!!!)
 Like, they maybe were in porn for a cup of coffee, but they didn't become part of the porn industry.
 And the few who you might say had a prolific adult film career, well, then, you got the opposite problem where usually they didn't have a particularly notable legit career to begin with.
 (And most of those careers were minor child stars when presumably they had little-to-no control over what they were in or anything.)

 In fact, I might argue that it's more common and maybe easier to go, the other direction, go from working as a pornographic performer and then moving to legit acting.
 That legit sounds bizarre, saying it out loud, but statistically I think it's actually true, and I'm not even talking about those rare occasions when an actor/actress does something in porn at the beginning of their career and then later becomes a major actor like Sylvester Stallone or Cameron Diaz or Jackie Chan or whomever, I mean, people who's claim to fame was working in porn and then through their fame in porn, moved into legit mainstream acting like Traci Lords, Sasha Grey or Jenna Jameson.
 (Note: That said, I can also think of several porn stars who maybe had a minute or two of legit acting experience and then either went back to porn or tried to make the transition and it didn't pan out.
 It's a hard transition nonetheless, but evidence-wise, it seems easier to go this way.)